What is basal ganglia stroke?

-Your brain has many parts that work together to control:
+Your brain has many parts that work together to control thoughts, actions, responses, and everything that happens in your body.

-The basal ganglia in your brain are key to movement, perception, and judgment.
-The basal ganglia are neurons deep in the brain.
+The basal ganglia are neurons deep in the brain that are key to movement, perception, and judgment.
 Neurons are brain cells that act as messengers by sending signals throughout the nervous system.

 The symptoms of a stroke in the basal ganglia will be similar to symptoms of a stroke elsewhere in the brain.
 A stroke is the disruption of blood flow to a part of the brain, either because an artery is blocked or because a blood vessel ruptures, causing blood to spill into nearby brain tissue.